A Guide to Five Typical Swedish Habits for Expats

-This savoury cake is a mix between a sandwich and a layered cream cake.
-Inside, you will most often find shrimp, salmon, cucumber, tomato and mayonnaise.
+This savory cake is a mix between a sandwich and a layered cream cake.
+Inside, you will most often find shrimp, salmon, cucumber, tomato, and mayonnaise.
 I had my first piece of smörgåstårta at a friend’s birthday party and despite my initial lack of enthusiasm, I now find it quite tasty!

 5. Eating candies (a lot!) on Saturdays

 Lördagsgodis is the Swedish word for this Saturday ritual.

 Lördagsgodis is the Swedish tradition of stocking up on sweets on the weekend.
 It actually has a dark history (as it arose from a government-led experiment on mental institution patients and the effects of consuming sugar).
 However, it is now a joyful and fun experience for young and old and is actually a good way to manage your child’s sugar intake.
 I have a sweet tooth, so as an expat, this particular habit has been the easiest to adopt.

 Adapting to the local way of life, whether in Sweden or in another country, is a process.
 And one that can be helped with friendship.
 As one user found upon moving to Sweden, having a friend allowed them to start building a routine in their new city.
 The routine paved the way for them to start feeling 'at home' and at ease in the strange new city.
 Using an app like Panion can help you make local friends or connect with fellow expats.

 Panion allows you to search through users by keyword so you can find friends who share the same passions that you do!
 So, whether you're looking for a Lördagsgodis pal, or a brunch buddy to enjoy crispbread with avocado with, Panion has what you're looking for.